What is Ninlaro?

 How are side effects of Ninlaro managed?

-If you experience any new or worsening side effects, contact your health care provider.
+Patients who experience new or worsening side effects should contact their health care provider.
 Most side effects can be managed with supportive care measures, other medications, temporarily stopping treatment, or dose modifications.

 Patients who experience low platelet or neutrophil counts may have their next dose of Ninlaro and Revlimid held until their counts go back up.
-At that point, Revlimid is resumed at a lower dose and the same dose of Ninlaro is taken.
-Patients experiencing neutropenia may also receive a colony-stimulating factor, a medication to stimulate the production of neutrophils.
+At that point, Revlimid is resumed at a lower dose (according to its recommended prescribing information) and the same dose of Ninlaro is taken.
+Patients experiencing neutropenia may also receive medication to stimulate the production of neutrophils.

-Patients who experience side effects such as rash, peripheral neuropathy, or other severe toxicities may also have their next dose of Ninlaro and Revlimid held until the symptoms improve.
+Patients who experience side effects such as rash, peripheral neuropathy, or other severe toxicities may also have their next dose of Ninlaro and/or Revlimid held until the symptoms improve.
 When dosing is resumed, one agent may be administered at a lower dose, depending on the side effect seen.
-Ninlaro-Revlimid-dexamethasone may be stopped in cases of life-threatening or disabling side effects.
+IRd may be stopped in cases of life-threatening or disabling side effects.

 What have Ninlaro clinical trials shown?